alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 ---
-title: "What Purity Lets You Assume About a Method"
+title: "What Purity Lets a Caller Assume"
 date: 2026-06-13
 description: "Types make assumptions about values explicit.
 Purity does something similar for method calls."
 ---

 A caller always assumes something.
 If I call `DeleteCustomer(...)`, I assume it deletes.
 If I call `TryParse(...)`, I assume ordinary failure is reported through the return value.
 If I call `GetUserAsync(...)`, I assume I have awaitable work.
 If I call `CalculateTotal(...)`, I assume I have a calculation.
 Names, types, documentation, conventions, and tooling tell me what kind of call I am dealing with.

-One contract signatures often omit is whether a call is value-like or interaction-like.
+One part of a method contract that signatures often omit is whether a call is value-like or interaction-like.
+This is close to command-query separation, but my emphasis is a little different: I am asking what guarantees the caller gets when a call behaves like a calculation.
 The examples use C#-style syntax, but the point is broader.
-In many imperative and object-oriented languages, effects are ordinary and purity is usually a convention rather than a checked feature.

 This is not an argument that ordinary procedural code is broken.
 A lot of it is direct and truthful: read input, do work, write output, return.
-In that style, order is visible, effects are the point, and naming plus layering often carry enough signal.
 Purity matters most in methods callers want to treat like calculations.

 By "impurity," I mean the call depends on more than its explicit inputs or produces more than its returned value.
-That includes visible effects like writing a file, calling a service, sending an email, logging, or mutating caller-owned state.
-It also includes hidden inputs like reading the clock, using randomness, current culture, or global configuration.
-In both cases, the caller is depending on context absent from the parameter list.
-In small code, convention is often enough.
-In larger programs, it gets expensive.
+That includes visible effects like writing a file or sending an email, and hidden inputs like reading the clock, using current culture, or depending on global configuration.
+There is also always an observation boundary.
+In this post, "observable" means behavior that callers, tests, users, operators, or other systems may reasonably depend on.

-That leads to the core claim: types make assumptions about values explicit.
+The core claim is simple: types make assumptions about values explicit.
 Purity does something similar for calls.
-A pure call is value-like.
-Its observable behavior is determined by its explicit inputs, and externally visible effects are absent.
+A pure call is value-like: when it returns normally, the same explicit inputs produce the same returned value, and the call leaves no externally visible effects behind.
+For an instance method, the receiver's observable state is part of that story too.
+Totality, exception behavior, cancellation, and cost are separate guarantees.

-That contract makes some caller transformations less dangerous: repeat the call, retry it, cache it, reorder it, parallelize it, or compose it with other calculations.
-It does not make every transformation cheap or useful, but it does make more of them semantically safe by default.
-Effects are necessary, though.
-A useful program eventually sends the email, writes the row, reads the clock, calls the API, and mutates state.
-Effectful calls need a different contract.
-They may still be safe to retry, cache, parallelize, or reorder, but some other property has to make that true: idempotency, retry-safety, cache-safety, thread-safety, transactionality, or an explicit effect boundary.
+That contract makes some caller transformations less dangerous: repeat the call, duplicate it, cache it, reorder it, parallelize it, or compose it with other calculations.
+In languages with observable reference identity, such as C#, this assumes the result is being treated as a value.
+Effects are still necessary.
+Real programs eventually send the email, write the row, read the clock, call the API, and mutate state.
 The practical question is simple: what can the caller safely do with this method call?

-## When The Assumption Matters
+## When the assumption matters

 Imagine this code: